code-312/ceic-jekyll/pages/get-involved/membership.md

 - template: text-area
   text_area: "<h2>A Member-Supported Movement</h2><p>Monthly and annual donations
-    help us continue the work of cannabis justice that includes record clearing programming, increasing opportunities for black and brown business ownership, fighting for investment in our communities through policy change, and advocating for Community Benefits Agreements for cannabis businesses.</p>"
+    help us continue the work of cannabis justice that includes record clearing programming, increasing opportunities for Black and Brown business ownership, fighting for investment in our communities through policy change, and advocating for Community Benefits Agreements for cannabis businesses.</p>"
 - template: line